DutchPHPConference/conference-diversity-and-inclusion/Guideline.md

 * Are labels associated with form inputs?

 #### 10.2 Schedule
 Schedules are often complex information delivered through one or several HTML data tables.
 Ensure that these tables are coded according to standards so assistive technologies can interact programmatically with them.
-This is especially true if you are running several streams in several rooms on different days.
+This is especially true if you are running several tracks in several rooms on different days.

 #### 10.3 Accessibility Statement
 List clearly what attendees can expect (and what not to expect).